-In May 2021, President Biden signed an Executive Order to modernize the federal government’s response to cyberattacks.
+In March 2022, President Biden signed an Executive Order to modernize the federal government’s development of digital assets.
 It included:

-President Biden’s Budget of The U.S. Government Fiscal Year 2022 specifies $9.8 billion for cybersecurity, $500 million for technology modernization and mandates to reskill and upskill a workforce that can build, run and secure federal data and IT systems.
+President Biden’s Budget of The U.S. Government Fiscal Year 2022 specifies $9.8 billion for cybersecurity and $500 million for technology modernization, and mandates to reskill and upskill a workforce that can build, run, and secure federal data and IT systems.

-These big investments are needed because the status quo is inviting attacks on America every second of every day, according to a 2020 report by the Cyberspace Solarium Commission (CSC).
+These big investments are needed because the status quo of using outdated systems is inviting attacks on America every second of every day, according to a 2020 report by the Cyberspace Solarium Commission.

 “The status quo is a slow surrender of American power and responsibility,” the CSC warned.